 Let the Ingredients Speak for Themselves

 They say it is a golden cuisine Land thanks to its excellent ingredients.
 “Let the ingredients speak for themselves,” they like to brag.
 No wonder, like most vegetables and fruits, and most organic produce in the U.S., they are grown right on the extremely fertile California soil.
 And fresh seasonal, local, and often organically grown food is a trend.
 You will rarely find heavy French sauces or fusion molecular gastronomy in their cuisine.
 That’s why they enjoy various meats, seafood, and lots of vegetables.
 It’s not uncommon for a restaurant in the middle of San Francisco to have its own garden on its roof with herbs, vegetables, and even a beehive.
 The menus follow many Californians’ values – organic, non-genetically modified agriculture and cruelty to animals, sustainably produced wines without artificial additives, fair coffee production, and support for smaller producers.
 So it’s no wonder that even a quick-prepared burger will get its California “fresh addition.”

 Here in California, Italian Carlo Petrini was inspired by Californian cuisine, and he co-founded the global Slow Food movement in the 1980s.
 And no wonder the first Italian restaurant in the U.S. opened right in San Francisco.

 There Are the Most Restaurants per Capita

-Those who have a “problem” with overweight wallets can turn to one of the legendary culinary sights there, exploring the three-Michelin restaurant of French Laundry chef Thomas Keller in Yountville.
+Those with a “problem” with overweight wallets can turn to one of the legendary culinary sights, exploring the three-Michelin restaurant of French Laundry chef Thomas Keller in Yountville.
 The nine-course menu starts at $ 325, and a glass of wine will cost you an average of $ 35.
 We saved that experience for the future.